PhilippeW83440/SDCND/CarND-LaneLines-P1/writeup_philippew.md

 Existing function: hough_lines
 Probabilistic Hough Line detection is being used (cv2.HoughLineP) with the folowing parameters:
 rho=1, theta=np.pi/180, threshold=20, min_line_len=50, max_line_gap=300

+* min_line_len: is the minimum length of a line (in pixels) that we will accept in the output.
+* max_line_gap: is the maximum distance(in pixels) between segments that will be allowed to connect into a single line.
+* Increasing min_line_len and max_line_gap (~100 and above) for Hough Transform will make lines longer and will have less number of breaks.
+This will make the solid annotated line longer in the output.
+* Increasing max_line_gap will allow points that are farther away from each other to be connected with a single line.
+* threshold: increasing(~50-60) will rule out the spurious lines.
+It defines the minimum number of intersections in a given grid cell that are required to choose a line.
+* rho: value of 2 or 1 is recommended.
+It gives distance resolution in pixels of the Hough grid.

 **7. Left and Right line detection**
 Existing function: draw_lines (with most of the modifications being done here)